microsoft/proxy_wifi/README.md

 Proxy_wifi driver role is to intercept Wi-Fi control path related operations from the guest and forward them to proxy_wifi service.
-Communication between proxy_wifi driver and proxy_wifi service relies on two hv_sockets: one allows proxy_wifi driver to make a request to proxy_wifi service and wait for the answer ; the other one allows proxy_wifi service to send spontaneous notifications to proxy_wifi driver.
+Communication between proxy_wifi driver and proxy_wifi service relies on two Hyper-V sockets (hvsockets): one allows proxy_wifi driver to make a request to proxy_wifi service and wait for the answer ; the other one allows proxy_wifi service to send spontaneous notifications to proxy_wifi driver.